Roundup · 2026 snapshot

 Where Creation OS fits

-Creation OS was built for exactly the failure the rest of this list dances around.
-The world state is kept as a standing record, held apart from the story engine, so what is true about your world doesn't depend on the last few thousand tokens of chat.
+Creation OS takes a structured-state approach.
+Supported world state is kept as a standing record, held apart from the story engine, so what is true about your world doesn't depend on the last few thousand tokens of chat.
 A character you crossed early is still wary of you much later.
 A faction you built up still has what it accumulated.
-You can play any genre, there are no rules to learn, and it is built specifically for solo runs that go hundreds to thousands of turns.
+You can play any genre, there are no tabletop rules to learn, and it is designed for long solo runs.

-How long does the story survive?
-We ran one real campaign past turn 5,000, and its whole history is published as a public ledger you can read for yourself.
+For endurance evidence, Creation OS publishes one automated world artifact sealed at turn 5,011, with an indexed event record to inspect.
 That is the honest claim: not that it remembers everything, but that it keeps score, so a long solo run can compound instead of quietly resetting on you.
-It is free to start, with 250 spark good for about 80 turns, and Pro is $9.99 a month.
+It is free to start, with 200 spark good for about 66 turns, and Pro is $14.99 a month.

 - Any genre, no rules to learn